signup-input/command-line-acnl/experiments/readme.md

 My goal was to procedurally generate an rpg.
-Now it is to generate a 10 paragraph long book.
+Now it is to generate a *paragraph* long book.